linear-b/gitstream/docs/execution-model.md

 - `label_added`: Trigger on each added label
 - `label_removed`: Trigger on removed label

-Explicit triggers can be used at the file level, specific to each automation separately, or a combination of the two.
+Explicit triggers are set per each automation block independently and can be configured at the file level, specific to each automation separately or a combination of the two.
 In case triggers are listed at the file level **and** specific automation, the automation will be triggered according to both triggers.
+If an automation block does not have explicit triggers configured, it will be triggered according to the default (implicit) triggers

 #### Examples:
 - assign code expert reviewer when the PR is created and after each commit